- Home

 Women's History

-Current female officers in the Jackson Police Department
+March 2021: Female officers of the Jackson Police Department

 Annie Wallen

 In 2019, Annie Wallen became the first female firefighter hired by the Jackson Fire Department.
 Firefighter Wallen is a Jackson native who served in the U.S. Marines and previously worked with the Columbia Township Fire Department before joining JFD.
-She was inspired to become a firefighter in the 2nd Grade when she took a tour of Jackson's Central Fire Station, where she now works.
-Firefighter Wallen says she's honored to be the City's first woman firefighter.
-When she's out on a call or when there's a tour at the station, Firefighter Wallen says young women and girls are often inspired to see that there are women working as firefighters.
-She hopes her experience can inspire others to pursue careers in fire service.
+She was inspired to become a firefighter in the 2nd Grade when she took a tour of Jackson's Central Fire Station.

 Mary Jo Kennedy